anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 <br/>
 <br/>

-Also you escaped the **fancy and hard** way of doing things with special attention to English statements and grammars.
+Also, you escaped the **hard** way of doing things with special attention to English statements and grammars.
 See below:

 ***

-This approach might take different `shapes and forms` for developers/testers with spending too much time in fitting the **ACs/User-Journeys** into the actual executable tests.
+This approach might take different `shapes and forms` for developers/testers with spending too much time agreeing on the semantics than spending time in writing actual executable tests.

 **e.g.** <br/>
 ~~GIVEN- the REST api POST end point,~~ <br/>